ydataai/ydata-profiling/docsrc/source/pages/use_cases/custom_report_appearance.rst

 Customizing the report's theme
 ------------------------------

-Several aspects of the HTML report can be customized via the configuration file.
-The table below shows them:
+Several aspects of the report can be customized.
+The table below shows the available settings:

 .. csv-table::
    :file: ../tables/config_html.csv